 Vertical commerce and how the next generation of retail will be built

-There’s a new term picking up steam to describe a kind of company we’ve all become familiar with — think Warby Parker, Dollar Shave Club, Everlane, MeUndies, Casper and Primary, to name a few from this rapidly growing list.
-“Vertical commerce” (aka digitally-native vertical brands) points to an important trend that is “reshaping the retail landscape”.
+“Digitally native vertical brand” (or DNVB for short) is a new term picking up steam to describe a kind of company we’ve all become familiar with — think Warby Parker, Dollar Shave Club, Everlane, MeUndies, Casper and Primary, to name a few from this rapidly growing list.
+DNVBs point to an important trend that is “reshaping the retail landscape”.

 I find it helpful to map out the landscape of retail along two axes: offline-native versus online-native companies, and brands versus retailers.
-VCBs fall squarely in the upper right quadrant:
+DNVBs fall squarely in the upper right quadrant:

-A notable fact is that VCBs are relatively new.
+A notable fact is that DNVBs are relatively new.
 Most of them are less than five years old.
-But VCBs are a growing concern for companies that operate in the other three quadrants.
+But DNVBs are a growing concern for companies that operate in the other three quadrants.
 A few weeks ago, Dollar Shave Club, founded in 2011, was acquired by Unilever for one billion dollars.
-Procter & Gamble, Gillette’s parent company, has litigated against all three of the big shaving VCBs (Dollar Shave Club, Harry’s and Bevel).
+Procter & Gamble, Gillette’s parent company, has litigated against all three of the big shaving DNVBs (Dollar Shave Club, Harry’s and Bevel).
 And recently, in a move to gain more web-savvy, Walmart acquired Jet.com.
 These are only the first signs of the impending sea-change.

 1. Online sales will continue to grow